INSaFLU/insaflu_docs/docs/data_analysis.rst

 	- **"collection date"** for all samples added to Nextstrain datasets.
 If no collection date is provided, INSaFLU will automatically insert the date of the analysis as the "collection date", which might (considerably) bias (or even break) the time-scale trees generated for influenza, SARS-CoV-2 and Monkeypox.

 	- **"region", "country", "division" and/or "location"** columns in the metadata.
 These values will be screened against a vast database of "latitude and longitude" coordinates (https://github.com/INSaFLU/nextstrain_builds/blob/main/generic/config/lat_longs.tsv) to geographically place the sequences in the Nextstrain map.

-	To add/update the metadata of samples previously uploaded to INSaFLU, please follow these instructions: https://insaflu.readthedocs.io/en/latest/uploading_data.html#updating-sample-metadata
+	To add/update the Nextstrain metadata of a given Dataset, click in **"Metadata for Nextstrain"**, download the previous table, update it with new data and upload it.
+Then, click in the "hourglass" icon to Rebuild the Nexstrain outputs.
+Note: you can also add/update the metadata of sequences previously obtained with INSaFLU (i.e., consensus sequences coming from the "Projects" module), please follow these instructions: https://insaflu.readthedocs.io/en/latest/uploading_data.html#updating-sample-metadata (this option is not available for external sequences).